-Kecombrang flower, stem and leaf extracts have variations total phenol, antioxidant activity and yield.
-These variations are influenced by thephysicochemical properties of kecombrang plants and the solvents used (nonpolar, semi-polar and polar).
+Kecombrang flower, stem and leaf extracts have variations total phenol, antioxidant activity and yield. variations are influenced bv physicochemical properties of kecombrang plants and the solvents used (nonpolar, semi-polar and polar).
 The more polar, bioactive compounds kecombrang plants, the more well extracted.
-The total phenol of n-hexane, ethyl acetate, and distilled water extract of kecombrang leaves are 19.116, 10.276, and 45.008 (mg TAE g db respectively.
-The antioxidant activity value of distilled water extract of kecombrang flowers, stems and leaves are 69.754, 72.648, and 78.003 (%) respectively.
-The yield for the distilled water extract of flowers, stems and leaves are 15.9; 16.6 and 32.95 (%) respectively.
+The total phenol of nhexane leaves, leaves of ethyl acetate and leaves of distilled water extract were 19.116; 10.276 and 45.008 (mg TAE g db -1) respectively.
+The antioxidant activity of flowers, stems and leaves of distilled water solvent kecombrang were 69.754; 72.648 and 78.003 (%) respectively.
+Yields for flowers, stems and leaves with distilled water 15.9; 16.6 and 32.95 (%) respectively.